April 2

 Accessory Port

-An accessory port allows you to attach a hose to the sealer and pull vacuum on external containers for storage, marinating, and even on wine bottles (if you own the right accessory).
+An accessory port allows you to attach a hose to the sealer and pull vacuum on external containers for storage, marinating, and even on wine bottles (if you have the right accessory).

 Bag Storage